nerd-bear/Memo/README.md

 ## Dependencies

-CRAC Bot relies on several Python libraries:
+Memo Bot relies on several Python libraries:

 - discord.py: The core library for interacting with the Discord API.
 - Pillow: Used for image manipulation in the `charinfo` command.